 View some more information on being a parent at our Swimming Club

 The committee runs the Club in a way that follows the Club Constitution.
 This constitution is approved annually as part of our Swim Mark return

-NASC are an accredited Swim England club with Club Mark, Swim Mark and Tri Mark status.
-These accreditations demonstrate our compliance on governance, health and safety and the general operations of the club.
+NASC is an accredited Swim England club with Club Mark, Swim Mark and Tri Mark status.
+These accreditations demonstrate our compliance on governance, health and safety and the general operations of the Club.

-The cost of pool hire, coaching staff, administration, coaches to club galas, cups and medals are met from the income of the Club this is largely derived from the Annual Fee and payment for swimming sessions.
-The latter being paid monthly in advance except for the older swimmers who pay on a ‘Pay as you go’ system.
+The cost of pool hire, coaching staff, administration, coaches to club galas, cups and medals are met from the income of the Club; this is largely derived from the Annual Fee and payment for swimming sessions.
+The latter are paid monthly in advance, except for the older swimmers who pay on a ‘Pay as you go’ system.
 The rates are calculated on a 48-week basis to allow for holidays and pool closure.